Skip to main content

 • SECRET_KEY: HIJKLMN

-Synchronize between Object Storage and JuiceFS
+Synchronize between object storage and JuiceFS

 The following command synchronizes movies directory on Object Storage A to JuiceFS File System.